planetruby/awesome/README.md

 - Reel supports watchdogs via Celluloid supervisors
 - Reel uses a C extension on CRuby but has a compatible Java extension for JRuby

+Notes on Iodine:

+- Supports "thousands of concurrent connections (tested with more then 20K connections)" by requiring `epoll` or `kqueue`.
+- Requires a Linux / BSD / macOS operating system (for `epoll` and `kqueue`).
+- Supports Multi-Apps both as nested applications and as multiple HTTP listenning ports.

 Todo: What features to add?